frappe/erpnext_documentation/user/manual/en/manufacturing/subcontracting.md

 * ERPNext will automatically add the raw material rate for your valuation purpose when you receive the finished Item in your stock.

-* ERPNext will automatically default the Reserve Warehouse in the PO from the BOM.
+* ERPNext will automatically default the 'Reserve Warehouse' in the Purchase Order from the BOM.
 If not found in the BOM, it would default it from the default Warehouse set in the Item.
+You can set the default Reserve Warehouse for all the Items in the Purchase Order from the 'Reserve Warehouse' field in the Raw Materials Supplied section.

 ## 3. Video